Clement Shorter

 Clement King Shorter (19 July 1857 – 19 November 1926) was a British journalist and literary critic.
 After editing the Illustrated London News, Shorter founded and edited Sketch, The Sphere, and Tatler.

 Biography

-Clement Shorter was born on 19 July 1857 at Southwark, in London, the youngest of three boys.
+Clement Shorter was born on 19 July 1857 in Southwark, in London, the youngest of three boys.
 The son of Richard and Elizabeth (née Clemenson) Shorter, young Clement attended school from 1863 to 1871 in Downham Market, Norfolk.
 He was still quite young when his father died in Melbourne, Australia, where he had gone in an attempt to make a better life for his young family.

 Once finished with his schooling, Shorter spent four years working for several booksellers and publishers on Paternoster Row in London.
 In 1877, he found himself working in the Exchequer and Audit Department at Somerset House, as a low-level clerk.

 Shorter married twice, first to Dora Sigerson, an Irish poet.
 He married her in 1896, and she died in 1918.
 In 1920, he remarried, to a woman from Penzance, named Annie Doris Banfield.
-Shorter, survived by his wife and daughter, died on 19 November 1926, in his home at Great Missenden, Buckinghamshire.
+Survived by his wife and daughter, he died on 19 November 1926, at his home at Great Missenden, Buckinghamshire.